 Diablo 4 Health Orb Explained

 You might have come across the Diablo 4 Health Orb, or Health Globe, and had no idea what to do with it.
-You’d assume that it would heal you, but nope, your health meter won’t budge if you interact with the sphere.
+You’d assume that it would heal you, but nope, your health meter doesn’t budge when you interact with the sphere.
 If that’s not their role, then what are they for?
 How do you use them?
+Surely they serve some purpose.
 Well, let’s find out.

 ▼Article Continues Below ▼